 The Seventh Sin, Disrelish:

-There is nothing to disrelish within the musical spectrum of Burial Oath and their album, Beyond The Vale Of Shadowland.
+Nothing to disrelish within the musical spectrum of Burial Oath and his album, Beyond The Vale Shadowland.
+Therefore, this concludes Burial Oath and his album, Beyond The Vale Shadowland review.